Lee Kuan Yew: Population policies

 In the late 1960s, fearing that Singapore's growing population might overburden the developing economy, Lee started a "Stop at Two" family planning campaign.
 Couples were urged to undergo sterilisation after their second child.
 Third or fourth children were given lower priorities in education and such families received fewer economic rebates.

 In 1983, Lee sparked the "Great Marriage Debate" when he encouraged Singapore men to choose highly educated women as wives.
 He was concerned that a large number of graduate women were unmarried.
 Some sections of the population, including graduate women, were upset by his views.
 Nevertheless, a match-making agency, the Social Development Unit (SDU), was set up to promote socialising among men and women graduates.
 In the Graduate Mothers Scheme, Lee also introduced incentives such as tax rebates, schooling, and housing priorities for graduate mothers who had three or four children, in a reversal of the over-successful "Stop at Two" family planning campaign in the 1960s and 1970s.

 Lee suggested that perhaps the campaign for women's rights had been too successful:

-The uproar over the proposal led to a swing of 12.9 percent against the PAP government in the 1984 general election.
+The uproar over the proposal led to a swing of 12.9 per cent against the PAP government in the 1984 general election.
 In 1985, some especially controversial portions of the policy, that gave education and housing priorities to educated women, were abandoned or modified.

 By the late 1990s the birth rate had fallen so low that Lee's successor Goh Chok Tong extended these incentives to all married women, and gave even more incentives, such as the "baby bonus" scheme.

 Water resources

 Singapore has traditionally relied on water from Malaysia.
 However, this reliance has made Singapore subject to the possibility of price increases and allowed Malaysian officials to use the water reliance as political leverage by threatening to cut off supply.
 To reduce this problem, Lee decided to experiment with water recycling in 1974.
 As a result of such efforts, Singapore has achieved self-sufficiency with its water supply since the mid-2010s.

+Under Lee tree planting was pursued, in 1963 he began a tree-planting campaign which aimed to plant 10,000 saplings a year and in 1971 a 'Tree-Planting Day' was established.
+One of the goals of this was to increase rainfall.
+He also made efforts to clean Singapore's waters for collection and use.